eusebiuuu/operating_systems_materials/README.md

 # Memory management

 ## Main memory
+- The processes need to load data from somewhere in order to execute properly; we could store that data in PCB, but those would be huge; so we should have a special place where to store that data and, also, to access it rapidly - the main memory;
 - The **cache** is added to the CPUs in order to prevent the processors to reach the **stall** state, thus improving the access speed
 - We are also interested in the correctness of the operation the processors do and their permissions (user processes shouldn't access other user processes or the kernel processes); because the performance penalties would be terrible if these checks between CPU and memory would be implemented in software, they are implemented in hardware as follows: each process has a certain memory for itself and cannot access what is beyond it by bounding it with a **limit** and a **base register / relocation register**
 - Address binding can happen anytime from **compile time** to **load time** (both are **physical addresses**) and **execution time** (**virtual address**) (present more details)